 Alternatively, you can use plugins to build a custom 404 page, using tools such as 404page (it'll work for WordPress-based websites only).

-To check if your website's mobile-friendly or not, go to the Page Audit module in Website Auditor and look through the Page usability (Mobile) information:
+You can check if your website's mobile-friendly or not in the Page Audit module in Website Auditor.

 If you spot the problems, I'd recommend checking out Google's official guides for mobile optimization: